muricapham/twitter-clone/README.md

 ## 📝 Project Description

 The Twitter Clone project allows users to view and post tweets to sanity.io.
+Connected with NextAuth to allow twitter logins and post tweets.

 ## 📚 Technologies